 One of the main points of interest along the Spring Trail is the Ein Tzur spring and the water system.

 In the photo above, you can see remains of pools and Roman bathhouse which receives water from Ein Tzur aqueduct.

 Ein Tzur Water System

-In the Ein Tzur tunnel three shafts, 11 meters apart.
+In the Ein Tzur tunnel, there are three shafts, 11 meters apart.
 They were hewn out of the bedrock to illuminate and ventilate the dark tunnel and to facilitate maintenance of the water system.
 The tunnel takes a winding, 47-meter-long route along a natural fissure in the bedrock, the source of the water.

 In the winter of 2001, a flood caused damage to the tunnel’s roof.
 A pillar was erected at the entrance to the tunnel to reinforce the roof.
 It was based on the example of an ancient pillar next to the first shaft.

-During The Roman period water accumulated in the tunnel, possibly for use as a ritual bath.
+Throughout the Roman period, water accumulated in the tunnel, possibly for use as a ritual bath.
 To raise the water level and create a pool within, the opening of the tunnel was blocked.
 Some 2,100 coins from the Byzantine period (324-638 CE) were discovered beneath this tunnel.
-A historical source from that period (the ‘Bordeaux Pilgrim’) attributes healing powers to spring at Har Sinah, near Caesarea.
-This was likely the pool that attracted pilgrims in those days.
-Women apparently came to bathe here, hoping to enhance their fertility and dropped the coins into it.
+A historical source from that period (the ‘Bordeaux Pilgrim’) attributes healing powers to spring at Har Sinai, near Caesarea.
+It was likely the pool that attracted pilgrims in those days.
+Women came to bathe here, hoping to enhance their fertility and dropped the coins into it.